 The Logitech G305 has a standard incremented mouse wheel.
 Unfortunately, unlike Logitech's more office-centric mice like the Logitech MX Master 2S, it can't be unlocked for infinite scroll.

 The Logitech G305 is a good wireless mouse that's suitable for a wide variety of uses.
 It has a premium and well-built design and very low click latency for a wireless mouse.
 Unfortunately, it can't be recharged or be used wired, and it needs one AA battery to work.
 It's a very versatile mouse, especially for people with smaller hands.
-See our recommendations for the best mice and the best wireless mice.
+See our recommendations for the best mice, the best ergonomic mice, and the best wireless mice.
 If you're interested in Logitech products, also check out the best Logitech mice.

 The Logitech G203 and the Logitech G305 are practically the same mouse, but the G203 is wired-only while the G305 is wireless-only.
 You can have set a higher CPI setting on the G305, but performance-wise, there isn't much difference between these two mice.
 The G203 has an RGB lighting strip.